Ian-I-Chien/Ian-I-Chien/README.md

 Senior BMC Engineer with four years of experience in BMC system development, including BMC & Bridge IC functionalities and sensor-related features.
 Skilled in firmware development, system integration, and debugging, with hands-on experience in Meta OpenBMC and LF-OpenBMC for Meta.
-Proficient in C, C++, Python, and Yocto, delivering optimized and scalable BMC solutions.
+Proficient in C, C++, Python, Shell Script, and Yocto, delivering optimized and scalable BMC solutions.

 <h4 align="left">Languages and Tools:</h4>